djakacki/moravianlives/MemBeth_ImageFileLinks.md

 http://moravianlives.bucknell.edu/MAB/MemBeth_0106-03.jpg<br />

 ** There are two 0107s in the spreadsheet.
 I have broken these down as follows:
-0107a = Anne Marie Christ; 0107b = lebenslauf for Juliana Beitel plus family birth/death dates for other Beitels.**
+0107a = Anne Marie Christ; 0107b = lebenslauf for Juliana Beitel plus family birth/death dates for other Beitels.
+(DKJ)**

 Anne Marie Christ (0107a)<br />
 http://moravianlives.bucknell.edu/MAB/MemBeth_0107a-01.jpg